Primary tabs

 Program Overview

 My research program involves several areas of landscape plant breeding and cultivar development.
 Of primary interest is the development of sterile forms of nonnative species that are of economic importance to Oregon growers to prevent escape from cultivation.
-Primary techniques to achieve sterility/reduced fertility include development of triploids using ploidy manipulation, as well as mutagenesis by exposing seeds or meristems to physical and chemical mutagens.
+Primary techniques to reduced seedling production include ploidy manipulation, mutagenesis seeds or meristems, and wide hybridization.

 My lab conducts fundamental research in traditional genetics, cytogenetics, molecular genetics, and genomics to support the applied breeding program with the goal of developing plants that are attractive to consumers, easy for growers to produce, and resilient in modern landscapes.
 The end goal is to develop new cultivars that have increased insect and disease resistance combined with superior aesthetics.